 Business Class flights to Abu Dhabi

-Etihad offers three daily flights from London Heathrow to Abu Dhabi utilising Airbus A380s.
+Etihad offers three daily business class flights to Abu Dhabi from London Heathrow utilising Airbus A380s.
 The main highlight of the A380 is Etihad’s onboard lounge area called “The Lobby”, which sits between the First and Business Class cabins and has been designed to look like the lobby of a boutique hotel.
 The space seats up to six guests and features leather seating, power supply, connectivity ports and a widescreen TV.

 As a Business Class customer you’ll have your own Business Studio, which features an 18.5-inch entertainment screen and a seat that converts into a lie flat bed measuring 6ft 8 inches.
 Other features include concealed storage, a meal table and a separate large side table that can be used for laptops and other personal belongings while you are dining.
 Amenity kits contain customised LUXE City Guides and Scaramouche + Fandango skincare products.